BenAcord/Relief/README.md

 Security Considerations
 =======================
 As previously mentioned Relief is a MVP, minimum viable product.
-While the output is tagged for marking and handling the data and communication are not encrypted.
+While the output is tagged for marking and handling the data store and communication are not encrypted.
 The SQLite database is cleartext.
 Please use this information to secure your filesystem accordingly.

 Installation & Setup